TylerHillery/iceberg/s3-tables/README.md

 ## Instructions

+**Resource**
 - [Tutorial: Getting started with S3 Tables](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-getting-started.html)

 The below instructions show how to use the AWS CLI to create S3 Table Bucket resources.

-The bucket itself has be create through
+If you prefer to use PyIceberg, follow the PyIceberg example in [setup.py](./setup.py).

+You can make this README interactive by opening it with [RUNME.dev](https://runme.dev/).

 ### Setup Configuration